chili-epfl/cscl2015-eyetracking-orchestration/data/Study2/README.md

 Comma-separated value file (separator=",", comments="#", with headers).
 This is the raw eye measures time series as exported using BeGaze software.
 It has the following fields:

-_TODO: complete the fields I don't know about_

 * Time : timestamp of the sample, in microseconds (number)
-* Type :
+* Type : protocol used to detect the fixations ( SMP )
 * Trial : trial of the eyetracking recording (number, 1)
 * L Dia X [px] : left-eye pupil diameter X axis in pixels (number)
 * L Dia Y [px] : left-eye pupil diameter Y axis in pixels (number)